code-and-effect/codeandeffect.com/consulting/consulting.md

 ## [Coach and Grow](https://codeandeffect.com/coach-and-grow/)

 **You need to work through business challenges using formal structure and process.** We work with you to break down, prioritize, and solve whatever your biggest challenge is.
-Then repeat. **$1,000+/mo.** [Learn more.](https://codeandeffect.com/coach-and-grow/)
+Then repeat. **$500+/mo.** [Learn more.](https://codeandeffect.com/coach-and-grow/)

-***

-**Looking for something else?** We may be a fit, and the only way to find out is to [contact us](https://codeandeffect.com/contact/).
-Worst case is we can't take on your project, but instead refer you to one of our amazing partners.